We Do More for STAR Kids Members.

-- Up to $30 every calendar quarter per household for commonly-used over-the-counter items through HomeScripts.
+- Up to $30 every calendar quarter for commonly-used over-the-counter items.

 - Up to $150 each year for members to enroll in camps.

-- Community-based specialty services each month, including music therapy, art therapy, garden therapy or pet therapy.
+- Community-based specialty services each month, including music, art and play therapy.

 - $20 gift card and journal for members who complete a follow-up appointment within 7 days of leaving an inpatient behavioral health hospital stay.

-- My Health Pays®, a rewards program for members ages 18 through 20.
+- My Health Pays®, a rewards program for completing health-related activities.
 Rewards include:

 - $20 for completing a yearly Texas Health Steps checkup (ages 3-6 and 12-20)